Variables in manifest

 ]

-The executable on linux will be a script called script.sh
+The executable on Linux will be a script called script.sh

-located in the bin folder of the package.
-On windows, the executable will be a script called script.ps1
+folder of the package.
+On Windows, the executable will be a script called script.ps1

 .